 This has been a big year overall for the IEEE student club at Eastern.
 Just last semester, Eastern’s IEEE student club participated in a virtual worldwide coding competition, placing 8th in the region and within the 1000s among 6000 teams.

-Both Nguyen and Munson will present what they learned at the conference to the IEEE Spokane section, the Electrical Engineering department, and students at 4 p.m., Friday, Feb.
-24, at the Catalyst (room TBD).
+Both Nguyen and Munson will present what they learned at the conference to the IEEE Spokane section, the Electrical Engineering department, and students during an upcoming meeting, from 3-5 p.m., Friday, March 3, at Flatstick Pub, 618 W. Main Ave. in Spokane.
+Registration, which is required, can be done online.

 The two don’t plan on slowing down any time soon.
 Nguyen is running the IEEE open project space this quarter and Munson will conduct a circuit board workshop for students.